Video Marketing Minute: When Should I Use Closed Captioning?

 Now, let’s break down how closed captioning on your video marketing can help your business!

 Closed Captioning is Great for Accessibility

 Here’s a crazy statistic for you.
 Did you know that millions of people worldwide experience hearing loss as a part of how they experience the world?
 That’s crazy.
 If you don’t have the option for people with hearing loss to watch your videos, then you’re immediately giving up on a sizeable portion of your potential market.

-- You’re also cutting out the tens and hundreds of millions of people that are smart enough to keep their computer speakers off when they’re at work so they don’t interrupt everybody around them.
-They keep the sound off when they sneak a peek at their LinkedIn or social media or Facebook, Instagram etc.
+If you’re still doesn’t convince you, you’re also cutting out the tens and hundreds of millions of people that are smart enough to keep their computer speakers off when they’re at work, so they don’t interrupt everybody around them.
+They keep the sound off when they sneak a peek at their LinkedIn or social media or Facebook, Instagram, etc.

-- Putting transcriptions or subtitles on your video makes a huge difference in terms of engagement.
+First, putting transcriptions or subtitles on your video makes a huge difference in terms of engagement.
+Viewers are more likely to watch more of your video if it is more accessible in more than one location.
+In a search engine like YouTube, engagement is everything.
 The more engagement you get at the beginning, the further that video is gonna go.

-- Search engines are starting to get smarter and are able to grab the verbage either from the transcription file or right there on the blog or right there on YouTube so closed caption improves ranking in search results.
+Additionally, search engines are starting to get more intelligent and grab the verbiage from the transcription file on your video announcement blog or YouTube.
+Regardless of the implementation strategy, closed captioning improves your rankings in search results.

 But let’s face it, the biggest reason is that it makes it easier for people to be sneaky at work.

 One of our clients hired us to create a short informational video to help them explain their philanthropic efforts to new customers.
 We knew our final product could be shown in many different places – online, in and around Lucky the penguin’s enclosure, etc. In short, we couldn’t guarantee that sound would always be an option.